munificent/craftinginterpreters/book/inheritance.md

 Can you believe it?
 We've reached the last chapter of [Part II][].
 We're almost done with our first Lox interpreter.
-The [previous chapter][] was a big ball of intertwined stuff because most features around object-orientation are hard to separate, but I did manage to untangle one aspect.
-In this chapter, we'll finish off Lox's class support by adding inheritance.
+The [previous chapter][] was a big ball of intertwined object-orientation features.
+I couldn't separate those from each other, but I did manage to untangle one piece.
+In this chapter, we'll finish off Lox's class support by adding **inheritance.**

 [part ii]: a-tree-walk-interpreter.html
 [previous chapter]: classes.html

-Inheritance has been a feature of object-oriented languages all the way back to the <span name="inherited">first</span> one, [Simula][].
+Inheritance appears in object-oriented languages all the way back to the <span name="inherited">first</span> one, [Simula][].
 Early on, Kristen Nygaard and Ole-Johan Dahl noticed commonalities across classes in the simulation programs they wrote.
 Inheritance gave them a way to reuse the code for those similar parts.

 [simula]: https://en.wikipedia.org/wiki/Simula